zeroasterisk/hugo-code.zeroasterisk.com/content/post/2017-05-31-meteor-1-5-optimization-examples.md

 5. The `delay` hides the `LoadingComponent` for this long, so there is less flicker in case the component is already cached and can just load-in super fast.

-Because the `import` is no longer part of the initial clientside bundle, it is compiled with all of it's dependancies, seperately.
+Because the `import` is no longer part of the initial clientside bundle, it is compiled with all of it's dependencies, separately.
 They will be loaded later, the first time they are used, and then cached on the client. _(more on this later)_

 # Review: After our dynamic import